 Why couldn't those people get it that the point of her stories was imagining a cooler, better reality without all those clunky, stupid rules?
 What was wrong with a little bit of wish-fulfillment?
 Nothing, that's what.

 There was no room in her stories for that kind of stuff.
 It got in the way of the fun.
+She would never mention them in her stories.
 As far as she was concerned, there was no such thing as Metahuman Division.

 "What the hell are you doing?!"
 Badger asked over the radio in her ear.